The module consists of the following six blocks:

 Block 2: Political Philosophy through Plato’s Crito

 Plato’s Crito was written 2400 years ago, but it still has much to teach us.
-It makes us ask ourselves the questions, “What is the state?” and “Why should we obey the law – if we should?”
+It makes us ask ourselves such questions as “What is the state?” and “Why should we obey the law – if we should?”
 This block uses Plato’s Crito as the gateway to an exploration of political philosophy today.

 Block 3: Philosophy of Mind

 Humans and other animals have minds, whereas sticks and stones do not.
 But what is it to have a mind?
 The brain seems to have something to do with it, but is it the whole story?
-In the distant (or not so distant) future, might there be robots, or other artificial intelligence, capable of thought, emotion and experience?
+Could artificial intelligence be capable of thought, emotion and experience?
 The block explores these questions.

 Block 4: Ethics